-Germany sends more medical aid to China to fight virus
+Russia to ban entry of Chinese nationals to halt virus

 Italy says 14 of 25 Italian crew members aboard the troubled Diamond Princess cruise ship, which has been struck under quarantine in Japan, will take an Italian evacuation military flight home.
 The other 11, including the captain of the ship, will stay, the Italian Foreign Ministry said.
 No date for the Italian air force plane’s departure for Japan has been decided yet.

-The Russian Embassy in Japan announced Tuesday that one Russian is among the 542 people on the Diamond Princess confirmed with the virus.
-The statement clarified earlier reports about two Russians getting infected: Officials said two people — a husband and wife — were hospitalized as a precaution, but only one of them was confirmed to have contracted COVID-19.
+The Russian Embassy in Japan announced Tuesday that one Russian was among the 542 people on the Diamond Princess confirmed with the virus.
+The statement clarified earlier reports about two Russians getting infected.

-On Monday, a Russian court sent a woman who had broken out of a locked 14-day hospital quarantine back into quarantine and Russian health authorities are suing others who have defied quarantine requirements.
+On Monday, a Russian court sent a woman who broke out of a locked hospital during a 14-day isolation period back into quarantine.
+Russian health authorities are suing others who have defied quarantine requirements.

-Read all the AP stories about the coronavirus outbreak that emerged from China at https://apnews.com/VirusOutbreak